Normanhurst Boys High School: Motto

 The school's motto, Know Thyself, is a Delphic maxim which is attributed to Ancient Greece.
 The phrase has been expounded by Aeschylus, Socrates and Plato, among others.
 It is given as nosce te ipsum or temet nosce in Latin.

-Principals

-The following individuals have served as principals (formerly headmasters) of the school:

 Notable alumni

-Alumni of Normanhurst Boys' High School are commonly referred to as Old Boys.
+Alumni of Normanhurst Boys High School are commonly referred to as Old Boys.
 Some notable Normanhurst Old Boys include: